-Response: The proposed new building will be used as office space and will not emit odors.
+Response: The proposed development is not anticipated to create nuisance odors.
 This standard is met.

 Section 63.055. - Heat and Glare.

 - (1) All uses and development must conduct all operations producing heat or glare entirely within an enclosed building. - (2) All uses and development may utilize exterior lighting, but the exterior lighting must be screened, baffled or directed away from residential planning districts.